 How much do lessons cost?

-There are two different rates depending on your lesson day, since Tuesday, Wednesday, and Thursday lessons get 37 lessons through the school year while Monday and Friday lessons only get 33 lessons since they get most of the holidays and PD days.
+There are two different rates depending on your lesson day, since Tuesday, Wednesday, and Thursday lessons get 37 lessons through the school year while Monday and Friday lessons get 35 lessons since they get most of the holidays.

 37 lessons/year plus $50 registration & recital fee

 35 lessons/year plus $50 registration & recital fee

 |55 minute lesson||$142.00/month||$134.50/month|